 - have been away from academic study toward a formal degree for at least three years, unless the student’s department requires certain courses as a prerequisite within one year of beginning the program;

-- be a first- or second-year student in a Rackham master’s program
+- be a first- or second-year student in a Rackham master’s program and enrolled for a minimum of three (3) credits in the term in which the award is applied.

 The award will be equivalent to one term of tuition and associated fees.